 How to Create Fun Marshmallow Peeps Activities

-Need help thinking of ways to use Peeps this Easter with your nursing home residents?
+Need help thinking of ways to use Peeps this Easter with your senior residents?
 Simply substitute the colorful marshmallows in some of your regular activities and games.
 Here are a few ideas to consider:

-- Peeps Golf.
+Peeps Golf.
 Set up a few golf tees in the backyard for residents to practice their golf swing.
-However, instead of using large marshmallows for residents to hit off the teas, use marshmallow Peeps chicks to see how far residents can hit them.
+However, instead of using large marshmallows for residents to hit off the tees, use marshmallow Peeps chicks to see how far residents can hit them.

 Angry Peeps.
 Introduce your residents to the popular game Angry Birds by creating a fun variation – Angry Peeps.
 To play, line up marshmallow Peeps bunnies on a table for residents to knock down using rubber bands.
 Before the game begins, show residents how to fling the rubber bands safely so that they knock down the colorful bunnies.

 Peeps Roll.
 See how straight your residents can roll a marble as you have them play a fun game of Peeps Roll.
 To play, set up several marshmallow Peeps bunnies at the edge of a long table, and have your resident sit at the other end to roll a marble down the length of the table to knock off one of the bunnies.

 3. Peeps Tasting – Organize fun snack parties for residents to sample the marshmallow Peeps in their favorite snacks:

 Peeps S’mores.
 Supply residents with graham crackers, mini chocolate bars, and warmed marshmallow Peeps (from the microwave) to make tasty s’mores.